 The Council Affiliate program is designed to strengthen the arts and humanities sector through partnership, shared services and advocacy.
 Ahha’s council affiliates are the Arts & Humanities Council of Tulsa, serving as a collective impact group for the sector.

 Organizations interested in joining the Arts & Humanities Council may submit an application online, via email or via mail.
-The ahha Executive Committee reviews applications on a monthly basis.
+The ahha Executive Committee reviews applications on a regular basis.